Why are certain decisions on land use made?

 - University of the Philippines Diliman

-- Frequently Asked Questions about Comprehensive Land Use Plans (CLUP) in the Philippines (UPDATED!)Here are 9 Frequently Asked Questions about Comprehensive Land Use Plans in the Philippines.
+- Comprehensive Land Use Plans (CLUP) in the Philippines: Frequently Asked Questions (UPDATED February 2022!)Here are 9 Frequently Asked Questions about Comprehensive Land Use Plans in the Philippines.